LisaMcGautier/passwordGenerator/README.md

 Commented out console.logs of alphabet arrays and random characters generated.

 Corrected text of uppercaseCharacters confirm from "lowercase" to "UPPERCASE" (A product of copy & paste!)

+Further reduced the number of console.logs by commenting them out.